This article was originally published in October 2017 and has been updated.

 “Having the certification has opened doors, instilled credibility, surely contributed to public speaking opportunities, and perhaps expedited aspects of my career that might have organically taken longer,” Goldstein said.

-McNamara, who switched out a career in finance for one in wine, got his MS in 2007.
+Andrew McNamara, MS, the president of ACE Wine and Spirits in Tampa, Florida and a former chairman of the Court of Master Sommeliers, Americas, got his MS in 2007.
 He said the Master Sommelier program was a quantum leap in knowledge and critical thinking from the levels leading up to it.
 But, in the end, it’s about how people parlay their knowledge.

 “You can pass any of the exams, but it’s what you do with it that matters,” he says.
 “For me, the credential opened doors and allowed [me] to get opportunities that might not otherwise [have been] there.”

 From Master Sommelier to Master of Wine and everything in between, there are plenty of ways to learn about wine.
 Compare costs, pros, and cons for each

 Master of Wine